 The two main welfare-to-work programmes in the UK are the Work Programme for long-term unemployed adults and Work Choice for disabled people who face the most complex barriers to employment.

 Work Programme prime providers are given full control over the approaches they take to support participants through a black-box outcome funding arrangement.

 Long-term in-work support is provided to help participants sustain their employment.

 Work Choice is a specialist disability employment programme that provides tailored support to help disabled people find, and remain in, employment.
 Work Choice providers deliver pre-employment support and then supported employment, with the aim of ultimately helping customers progress into unsupported employment, where this is appropriate for the individual.

 Work Choice, unlike the Work Programme and some other mainstream employment provision, is completely voluntary for the customer and can provide an indefinite period of support once the customer is in work.

-The nature of skills provision Skills providers use funding from the Skills Funding Agency, the Education Funding Agency and the European Social Fund (commissioned through Local Enterprise Partnerships (LEPs)) to deliver a wide variety of skills provision to unemployed adults.
+The nature of skills provision Skills providers use funding from the Skills Funding Agency, and the Education Funding Agency and the European Social Fund (commissioned through Local Enterprise Partnerships (LEPs)) to deliver a wide variety of skills provision to unemployed adults.